Receiving Financial Aid

 For the requirements of each type of aid, see types of financial aid.

-Generally, financial aid awards are placed on your CGCC student account during the week before the term begins, this allows you to charge books and supplies at the CGCC Bookstore.
+Generally, financial aid awards are placed on your CGCC student account during the week before the term begins, which allows you to charge books and supplies at the CGCC Bookstore.
 Refund checks (if a balance remains after all charges are applied to your aid) are mailed to students beginning the second Friday of each term.

 Additional criteria to receive a refund check: